A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Seismic examples

 The proposed method was then tested on a data set of 50\,sec collected by the Long Beach nodal array in southern California which contains 5200 sensors.
 The top view of the sensor array is shown in Figure \ref{fig:map_view}.
-Prior to applying \acronym\ scheme, no reliable location estimation can be given by picked arrival times due to a large number of false picks as shown in Figure~\ref{fig:surface_fit}.
-We can use the picked arrival time to locate event using a homogeneous medium assumption since there is no velocity model known prior to this experiment.
-Based on the true picks given by \acronym, this seismic event is recognized as a surface event whose location is shown by its epicenter marked by the red star in Figure \ref{fig:map_view}.
-In order to verify our result, we schematically show the corresponding snapshot on the sensor array in Figure \ref{fig:sensorSnapshot}.
+Prior to applying the \acronym\ scheme, no reliable location estimation can be given by picked arrival times due to a large number of false picks as shown in Figure~\ref{fig:surface_fit}.
+After applying \acronym\, the best-fitted hyperboloid surface from 3-D \acronym\ is shown as the red surface.
+On a laptop, it takes just 31\,sec to finish this classification process, which is sufficient for real-time processing (note that the recording duration is 50\,sec).
+At this point, we can use the \acronym\ picked arrival times to locate an event, but we must use a homogeneous medium assumption since there is no velocity model known prior to this experiment.
+Based on the true picks classified by \acronym, this seismic event is recognized as a surface event whose location is shown by its epicenter marked by the red star in Figure \ref{fig:map_view}.
+In order to verify our result, we schematically show the corresponding raw-data snapshot on the sensor array in Figure \ref{fig:sensorSnapshot}.
 The gray-scale of the dots indicates the clipped signal amplitude on the corresponding sensor.
 The red circle in Figure \ref{fig:sensorSnapshot} confirms that in the inverted time and location using the classified true picks, there is indeed a weak event that is barely visible in the array.
 Moreover, the work log shows that there is a surface source in the estimated area but the local earthquake catalog has no record of earthquakes during the event time.
-In Figure \ref{fig:surface_fit} we show the time picking results that contain a large number of false picks.
-The best-fitted hyperboloid surface from 3-D \acronym\ is shown as the red surface.
-On a laptop, \acronym\ takes just 31\,sec to finish the classification process, which is sufficient for real-time processing (note that the recording duration is 50\,sec).